12 Types of Purple Butterflies

 The forewings of Striped Blue Crown Butterflies (Euploea mulciber) range in color from blue to purple and have white spots.
 The edges are black.

-They have dark hindwings that are a combination of gray and brown in some areas.
+They have dark hindwings that combine gray and brown in some areas.

 Since their dorsal and ventral patterns are identical, spotting one of these butterflies is quite unusual.

 The ventral pigmentation is also blue with purple undertones, and the forewings include either light white or blue dots.
-Additionally, white specks are on the dark margins of it.
+Additionally, white specks are on its dark margins.

-The veins and stripes of the ventral hindwings are yellow and black, and there are tiny yellow spots along the edges of the wings.
+The veins and stripes of the ventral hindwings are yellow and black, and tiny yellow spots are along the edges of the wings.
 The coloring of the ventral hindwings is light brown.

 2. Agathina Emperor